 - Very durable

-The Prologix Green Logix practice pad is a good option for people who want the feel of a traditional practice pad with the added feature of a rim for rimshots.
-This isn’t the most quiet pad available, but it’s by no means loud either.
-The two size options are great so you can pick a smaller version for more portability or the larger version for a more traditional drum surface size representation.
+The Prologix Green Logix practice pad is a good option for people who want the feel of a traditional rubber practice pad with the addition of a rim for playing rim shots and cross sticking techniques.